 Yeah, yeah, yeah, yeah, yeah.

-And he said, When's the video coming out?
+And he said, when's the video coming out?

 They want to see that.

-Yeah, time travel.
+Yeah, oh, you got the time travel.

-They really want to see that, you know.
+They really want to see that.

-Uh I think the content should be read by adults.
+I think the content should be read by adults.

 That's the kids.